-In most cases tenants of a rental property will be responsible and sensible, and treat your property with respect.
+In most cases, tenants of a rental property will be responsible, sensible, and treat your property with respect.
 Unfortunately there will always be some exceptions to the rule, who create difficulty and stress for you as a landlord.

 Here are some of the issues that might arise with difficult tenants, and how they should be dealt with.